Jump to content

 Adenauer-Ufer, 2nd construction phase (underground parking garage to Zollhafen)

-The banks of the Rhine are of outstanding importance as a local recreation area for Mainz residents, tourists, and visitors, and have a significant impact on the cityscape.
-However, large parts of the Rhine banks are outdated, no longer meet today's usage requirements, and at the same time have great potential for increasing their recreational value and quality of stay.
+The Rhine riverbank plays a vital role as a local recreational area for Mainz residents, tourists, and visitors, and significantly shapes the cityscape.
+However, large sections of the riverbank’s design are outdated, no longer meet current usage requirements, and simultaneously hold great potential for enhancing recreational value and the quality of the visitor experience.

-The state capital of Mainz therefore intends to redesign the banks of the Rhine in several construction phases.
-You can find out more on this page:
+The state capital of Mainz therefore intends to redevelop and redesign the Rhine riverbank in several construction phases.
+Learn more on this page:

 View of Mainz Drais across the fields